mholling/nswtopo/README.md

 ## Linux

-Linux is the preferred environment for running *nswtopo*, as dependencies are easy to install.
+Dependencies should be easy to install on a Linux PC.
 The appropriate Ruby, ImageMagick and GDAL packages should all be available using your distro's package manager (Pacman, RPM, Aptitude, etc).

 # Installation